robertvandervoort/opentelemetry-demo-cco/README.md

-# OpenTelemetry Demo Helm Chart
+# OpenTelemetry Demo Helm Chart - for use with Cisco Cloud Observability

-The helm chart installs [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) in kubernetes cluster.
+The helm chart installs a modified / stripped down version of [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) in kubernetes cluster.

 ## Prerequisites